PowerShell/DscResource.Tests/README.md

   DSC Resource modules when testing examples.
 * Enable 'Common Tests - Validate Example Files' to install missing required modules if running in AppVeyor or show warning if run by user.
+* Added new common test so that script files (.ps1) are checked for Byte Order Mark (BOM) (issue #160).
+This test is opt-in using .MetaTestOptIn.json.

 ### 0.2.0.0